 Nobody likes to spend extra time doing flexibility and mobility work.
 It is every athlete’s nightmare to warm up or cool down in every training session.
 As important as stretching is for professional athletes, it is even more important for the everyday Joe.
 Especially for those involved in grappling martial arts like BJJ.
 Giving your body a stretch after a hard rolling session is the best way to ensure longevity and prevent injuries.
 It also helps you calm down and gives you time to work on breathing techniques.
-But most importantly, it is the one thing that’s going to ensure you’re at a 100% next time you need to grapple.
+But most importantly, it is the one thing that’s going to ensure you’re at 100% next time you need to grapple.
 So, knowing that everyone hates long and boring flexibility/mobility cooldowns, we bring you a fun and easy BJJ stretch routine you can do in minutes!

 What is the best way to approach stretching after Jiu-Jitsu?
-Is it Yoga, mobility work involving a bunch of balls and pipes or going by feel?
+Is it Yoga, mobility work involving a bunch of balls and pipes, or going by feel?
 To tell you the truth, all of the above have their benefits.
 However, none of them are really a good choice after BJJ.
-For starters, Yoga requires time and focused breathing order to get the maximum benefits.
+For starters, Yoga requires time and focused breathing in order to get the maximum benefits.
 MObility work requires tools and is a better fit before training or done on a separate day.
 It too takes a lot of time to finish.
 Going by feel is probably the worst thing you can do, especially if you have no idea how to stretch.
 Stretching an achy body part is the worse thing you can do for it!
 So, how should a BJJ stretch routine that’s both short and effective look like?

 Well, there are a few things a good BJJ stretch routine must cover.
 First, it needs to address the entire body.
 Next, the focus needs to be on those muscles that really get worked during grappling.
 Finally, it needs to be short and appropriate for all skill levels.
 Sound impossible right?
 Well, it not only possible but very easy.
-A few exercises in the right order are all you need in order to stay limber and injury free.
+A few exercises in the right order are all you need in order to stay limber and injury-free.
 Let’s look at which exercises are best for grapplers and why we need to use them daily!

 Why We Need Stretching